ShalaQweghen/py_scrabble_gui/lib/README.txt

   time, the game will be over and the player with the most points will win.
 If the time ends while making a word, the word will not count.

+* Multiplayer game over a network connection => When picked, a server will fire up at port 12345 on your localhost.
+The player will be prompted about the number of the players that will play the game.
+When another computers (as many as specified by the player) on the network run 'python3 join_game.py your_ip_address', a game will start.
+The connecting computers don't need to have the whole game script.
+If a game doesn't start, the firewall might be blocking incoming requests.
+Make sure to make the necessary adjustments.

 ================================================================================